 - Offer to pet sit for a friend or family member

-- Leave a small gift for a nurse or doctor
+- Create a thank you gift for a nurse or doctor

 - Offer to help a friend or family member with a personal goal

-- Leave a kind note for a hair stylist or barber
+- Create a drawing for their favorite hair stylist or barber

 - Bake cookies for their delivery driver